Durrboden to Fuorcla da Grialetsch and Fuorcla Radont

-Two scenic passes and views of the high peaks towering above four beautiful valleys are the highlights of this trail climbing from Durrboden to Furocla da Grialetsch and Fuorcla Radont.
-Along the way travel by pretty tarns and enjoy views of the Scaletta and Grialetsch glaciers.
+Two scenic passes and views of the high peaks towering above four beautiful valleys are the highlights of this trail climbing from Durrboden to Fuorcla da Grialetsch and Fuorcla Radont.
+Along the way the trail passes by pretty tarns and enjoys fine views of the Scaletta and Grialetsch Glaciers.

 - Elevation: 6,575-ft. at Trailhead